-- A. Advanced Placement - B. Dual enrollment courses as specified in a school's course catalog - C. Advanced International Certificate of Education (Pre-AICE and AICE) - D. International Baccalaureate (by transfer) - E. Honor Courses and Level 3 courses as assigned in the FLDOE Course Code Directory - F. Level 3 Career and Technical Education courses with GTE programs requiring an industry certification or state licensure.
+- Advanced Placement - B. Dual enrollment courses as specified in a school's course catalog - C. Advanced International Certificate of Education (Pre-AICE and AICE) - D. International Baccalaureate (by transfer) - E. Honor Courses and Level 3 courses as assigned in the FLDOE Course Code Directory - F. Level 3 Career and Technical Education courses requiring an industry certification or state licensure.
 The following list of courses will be weighted: